lynchdean/toodle-remote-access/index.md

 To launch:
 * In PuTTY (Or through the terminal on Linux/Mac), load your configuration and enter your password in the shell.
 * To test if it worked successfully, just check your IP address through the browser.
 It should be 136.206.x.

+*Note: Remember to change your Network settings back to 'No proxy' when reverting back to your usual connection.*

 ## Chrome:
 * Create a copy of your Google Chrome shortcut. (eg. Desktop Shortcut)